Date of birth: 1940

 THE BRANDON UNION GROUP’S STRIKE OF 1960

-Nearly all fifty-two high rise apartment building projects in the city were stopped by this strike, causing around $50-million in losses.
+Nearly all 52 high-rise apartment building projects in the city were stopped by this strike, causing around $50-million in losses.
 The pressure on cash-strapped and debt-ridden developers was enormous, but even more so on the (sub)contractors, many of whom were on the brink of bankruptcy.
 The first collective agreement was reached on August 10 between the Bricklayers’ Local 40 and the Masonry Contractors Association, followed by the Carpenters’ Local 1190, and the Laborers’ Local 811; the Plasterers’ participation in the strike was in solidarity, since they already had a collective agreement.
 By the time the strike ended, on August 17, hundreds of small and mid-sized (sub)contractors had agreed to significant wage increases, a 40-hour work week (45 for labourers), 4% vacation pay, safety provisions for the transportation of workers in trucks, and union recognition.
 The Brandon Group unions also signed thousands of new members from among 6,000 workers that participated in the strike.
 On August 20, they held a victory rally at the Lansdowne Theatre attended by 3,500 workers.
 The following week, about 7,500 residential construction workers marched for the first time in Toronto’s Labour Day parade, thus confirming their newfound respect from the labour establishment.

 THE BRANDON UNION GROUP’S STRIKE OF 1961